dotnet/corefxlab/docs/specs/alcproxies.md

 * Client/server calls on in-process ALCs
 * Multiple uses of `Reflection.Invoke` possibly being called

-These are the pain points after running the proxy system through the visual studio profiler (vs2019, 16.3 preview 1) with a sample application:
+These are some of the highlights after running the proxy system through the visual studio profiler (vs2019, 16.3 preview 1) with a sample application.
+The object doesn't take any arguments in its constructor, and the tested method doesn't load any additional assemblies into the target ALC, and does little basic operations.
+The method itself takes in one string parameter, performs an `ArrayList.Add(DateTime.Now)` operation with an existing array, and returns a new string.
+While testing the method took ~1% of CPU samples.:

 ##### Object creation
+* Around 15-20% of CPU samples are used to find the `TargetObject` type inside its assembly once its loaded into the new ALC, from the `FindTypeInAssembly` method.
+* Another ~10-15% of samples are used to Load the desired assembly itself into our targeted ALC.
-* The creation of the server itself took 75-85% of CPU samples.
+* The majority of the delays come from `Reflection.Invoke` being used on the constructor of the `ServerObject` (~40-70%).
-* Creating the DispatchProxy on top of the server took the remaining CPU samples.
+* Creating the DispatchProxy on top of the server took the remaining CPU samples (~5% usually).

 ##### Calling methods on the proxied object
-* Serialization of parameters took around 65% of CPU samples, for a method with a string parameter.
-* The method call itself takes about 7% of CPU samples.
+* ~2% of CPU samples were for calling the delegate from the `ClientObject` to call `ServerObject.CallObject`
 * Searching for the method in the assembly takes around 2-3% of CPU samples.
+* Serialization of parameters took around 65-75% of CPU samples.
+* Server-side deseralization took around 10% of samples.

 #### Special Language Features
 Language features such as `in`, `ref`, and `out` should be investigated further, but we probably won't be able to implement them in this design since everything will be kept call-by-value, and they're also a bit out of scope for this project.